wisniewskikr/spring-boot/mvc-thymeleaf-error-handling-controller/README.md

 Implementation details:
 * The base should be working "Hello World" Spring Boot MVC Thymeleaf application;
-* Create class GlobalErrorHandler where all errors should be handled;
+* Create class ErrorController where all errors should be handled;
-* Create HTML page "error.html" which should be displayed when some error occurs;
+* Create HTML page "error.html" which should be displayed when some error occurs.
-* Create class Error404Controller where error 404 should be handled.

 LAUNCH